 Anyhow, we want to know the absolute (Dollar) amount of the past year’s dividends.
 That’s good to know.
 With that information, we can break it down into quarterly, monthly, weekly amounts – whatever frequency we desire.

 Dividend Amounts don’t tell the entire story, however.
-A share of stock that pays you $1 a year, but only cost you a $1 is probably a very good investment.
+A share of stock that pays you $1 a year, but only costs you $1 is probably a very good investment.
 You probably wish that you bought a lot more of it.
 Like $100K or $1 million.
 Whatever you could afford.

-Conversely, a share of stock that pays you a $1 dividend every year, but cost $500 isn’t all that great.
+Conversely, a share of stock that pays you a $1 dividend every year, but costs $500 isn’t all that great.
 You’re risking $500 per share for a measly $1 per year.